BloodfallenTear/TrafikverketSharp/README.md

 # Trafikverket.NET v0.23.1
 A C# .NET Standard library for Trafikverket.
+This is **not** an official Trafikverket library.

 ## Documentation
 All of the XML documentation found in this API library comes from [Trafikverket](https://api.trafikinfo.trafikverket.se/API/Model).